Patagonia Re-Tool Snap-T Pullover - Women's Review

 This pullover had a slightly boxy cut to it, and it might feel bulky under a closely tailored jacket.
-If you are looking for something to layer under a winter jacket, check out The North Face Osito 2 instead, as it has a more tapered silhouette.
-The Re-Tool also feels a little bulky under a backpack waistbelt, though not nearly as bad as the Denali.
-The bonus though?
+The Re-Tool also feels a little bulky under a backpack waistbelt, but not as bad as other thicker fleeces.
+The bonus, though?
 The kangaroo pouch is accessible with a waistbelt on, giving you a place to keep your hands warm while hiking on a cold day.
+We loved this cozy feature that added warmth in the layering.
+All in all, it's not too bad for layering, but we typically like to wear it on its own since it is a touch bulky.

 Ease of Movement